- Education and training

 However, Capt Campbell won’t be getting bored.
 'I am looking forward to doing all the various things that I haven’t had time for in the past.
 I’m pretty active, and enjoy things like cycling and yoga.'
 And she won’t be leaving the water anytime soon.
 All those years after sailing a Mirror dinghy on a reservoir inspired her interest in going to sea, she's still to be seen off the west coast of Scotland in a sea kayak.

 Tall ships flagship appeal

-Nautilus is supporting the Tall Ships Youth Trust new flagship appeal - which was launched at St James’s Palace at an event hosted by the charity's patron The Duke of York.
+Nautilus is supporting the Tall Ships Youth Trust new flagship appeal - which was launched at St James’s Palace in 2018 at an event hosted by the charity's patron The Duke of York.